DZeman23/COMOL-1-The-COBOL-Wavetable-Synthesizer/README.md

 ```
 COMOL-1-The-COBOL-Wavetable-Synthesizer/
+├── COMOL-1.2.cbl             ← stable release (manual use)
-├── CML1_Harcode.cbl          ← main COBOL synth template (for manual use)
+├── COMOL-1.3.cbl             ← current release (manual use)
+├── 1.3-Change-log.md
+├── Full Documentation.md
-├── [copybooks].CPY
+├── LICENSE
+├── Copybooks/                ← .CPY copybook files
 ├── AutoRun/
 │   ├── AutomatedRun.py       ← Python GUI for batch voice generation
-│   └── CML1_Harcode.cbl      ← use THIS version with AutoRun (not the root one)
+│   └── CML1_Harcode.cbl      ← use THIS version with AutoRun (not the root ones)
-└── FX-Module/
+├── FX-Module/
-    ├── COMOLFX.cbl           ← stereo FX chain processor
+│   ├── COMOLFX.cbl           ← stereo FX chain processor
-    └── FX-RUN.py             ← Python GUI for FX parameters
+│   └── FX-RUN.py             ← Python GUI for FX parameters
+├── Presets/                  ← preset patch instructions
+└── Sample-Bank/              ← included wavetable samples
 ```

 > **Important:** The AutoRun folder contains its own copy of the COBOL source file.
 Always use that version with `AutomatedRun.py`.
-Using the root-level file will cause the Python script to break.
+Using either of the root-level `.cbl` files will cause the Python script to break.

 ---